Vedmeena21/SpendWise/readme.md

 ---

 <div align="center">
-Made with ❤️ by the Smart Expense Analyzer Team [Me]
+Made with ❤️ by the Smart Expense Analyzer [Ved Prakash Meena]
 </div>